How to Generate AI Images on magicdoor.ai

 • Image models directly — Select an image model like Flux 2 Pro or Seedream 4.5 from the dropdown and type your prompt

-• From any chat model — While chatting with Claude, GPT, or any text model, use the image generation tool.
-The chat model helps refine your prompt before generating.
+• From a chat model — While chatting with Claude, GPT, or another text model, use the image generation tool.
+The chat model can help refine your prompt before generating.

 Choosing the Right Image Model